woodser/monero-ts/docs/developer_guide/getting_started_p2.md

 ### Assigning wallet attributes to display in the browser

-Open offline_wallet_generator.js and find the lines that the print the wallet attributes to the console:
+Open offline_wallet_generator.ts and find the lines that the print the wallet attributes to the console:

 ```typescript
 console.log("Seed phrase: " + await walletKeys.getSeed());